jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Access the Servlet application deployed as a WAR inside a minimal server
 ---------------------

+An example how to access EJB's from a separate instance which only contains a web application.

 1. Make sure that the deployments are successful as described above.
 2. Use a browser to access the Servlet at the following URL: <http://localhost:8380/appweb/>